 The truth is that trying to build a relationship with Jesus on only amazing experiences is like trying to float in a pool on a piece of cardboard.
-A real, authentic relationship with Jesus is built on Scripture by allowing God’s truth through His Word to build and define our character.
-This draws us into a deeper and richer knowledge of Him as we walk our day-to-day lives in step with His will.
-Bright lights, trendy speakers, attention-grabbing multimedia — or whatever is generationally relevant at the time — will never produce in us an authentic love for God.
+A real, authentic relationship with Jesus is built on Scripture by allowing God’s truth to build and define our character.
+This draws us into a deeper and richer knowledge of him as we walk our day-to-day lives in step with his will.
+Bright lights, trendy speakers, attention-grabbing multimedia — or whatever is generationally relevant at the time — will never produce in us an authentic, persevering love for God.

 Each spiritual experience does have a purpose, and that purpose is to stir our affections for Jesus.

 If our hope remains only in these experiences, we are headed for disappointment every time.
-If we believe that an experience is meant to be the substance of our relationship with God, we rob ourselves of encountering the depth of the only connection that will ever truly satisfy the deep longing within.
+If we believe that intense emotional experiences are meant to be the substance of our relationship with God, we rob ourselves of encountering the depth of the only connection that will ever truly satisfy the deep longing within.

-What happens if the experience doesn’t produce anything — no hunger, no passion, no emotion, no spiritual enlightening?
-Fear, doubt, and uncertainty can creep in as that person starts to wonder, “Did Jesus really enter my heart if I don’t feel different?”
+But what happens if the experience doesn’t produce anything — no hunger, no passion, no emotion, no spiritual enlightening?
+Fear, doubt, and uncertainty can creep in as we start to wonder, “Did Jesus really enter my heart if I don’t feel his presence today?”

 The answer is absolutely yes!
-Even the writers of the Psalms had to keep their emotions in check.
+Even the writers of the Psalms had to analyse their emotions.
 “Why, my soul, are you downcast?
 Why so disturbed within me?”
 (Psalm 42:5) Speaking directly to himself, the Psalmist has to remind his own soul to remember God’s goodness because his heart just isn’t feeling it.
 He continues in the same verse, “Put your hope in God, for I will yet praise him, my Savior and my God.”

-Emotions are a piece of our human nature.
-They are not always to be trusted and sometimes they even need to be scolded!
-As we submit to God, our emotions can be a beautiful gift, but they are by no means a measuring stick.
-How you feel is not always an indication of what God is doing.
-The challenge is to allow experiences to change you, to force you to go deeper, and to discover new intimacy with God.
-However, we must also keep standing firm on a foundation of truth which will never be shaken or altered by feelings or a lack thereof.
-Choose to believe as Romans 10:9-10 says:
+Emotions are part of our human nature.
+However, they are not always to be trusted and, sometimes, they even need to be scolded!
+As we submit to God, our emotions can be a beautiful gift, but they are by no means a measuring stick of what is true or real.
+How we feel is not always an indication of what God is doing.
+The challenge is to allow experiences to change us and encourage us to go deeper and discover new intimacy with God.
+However, to do so, we must keep standing firm on a foundation of truth which will never be shaken or altered by feelings or a lack thereof.
+We must often choose to believe, despite conflicting emotions, as Romans 10:9-10 says: